 Just in case the faucet doesn't get turned off, no dripping water will be wasted.

 - Wash fruits and veggies in a bowl.

 Running water uses up to four times as much and is lost down the drain.
-Use a bowl instead and the water can be used in your garden when you're done.
+Use a bowl to wash your produce (yes, even your organic food needs it)instead and the water can be used in your garden when you're done.